ryan-mcclue/ryan-mcclue/src/perf.md

 Interpreters add at least 10x overhead in determining types etc.
 Polymorphic object vtables are roughly 1.5x slower than switch (akin to erasing 3-4 years of hardware gains)
 2. IPC from modern superscalar/overlapped CPUs:
+Means that the IP register is just a conceptual thing.
 CPU executes non-serially-dependent instructions at the same time.
 Can explicitly assist CPU analysing dependency chain, e.g. bi-directional summation This lookahead makes branch misprediction so costly.